NVIDIA/aistore/README.md

 ### Non-electable gateways

-DFC cluster can be *stretched* to collocate its redundant gateways with the compute nodes.
-Those non-electable local gateways ([DFC configuration](dfc/setup/config.sh)) will only serve as access points but will never take on the responsibility of leading the cluster.
+AIStore cluster can be *stretched* to collocate its redundant gateways with the compute nodes.
+Those non-electable local gateways ([AIStore configuration](ais/setup/config.sh)) will only serve as access points but will never take on the responsibility of leading the cluster.

 ### Metasync

-By design DFC does not have a centralized (SPOF) shared cluster-level metadata.
+By design AIStore does not have a centralized (SPOF) shared cluster-level metadata.
 The metadata consists of versioned objects: cluster map, buckets (names and properties), authentication tokens.
-In DFC, these objects are consistently replicated across the entire cluster – the component responsible for this is called [metasync](dfc/metasync.go).
-DFC metasync makes sure to keep cluster-level metadata in-sync at all times.
+In AIStore, these objects are consistently replicated across the entire cluster – the component responsible for this is called [metasync](ais/metasync.go).
+AIStore metasync makes sure to keep cluster-level metadata in-sync at all times.

 ## Storage Services

-By default, buckets inherit [global configuration](dfc/setup/config.sh).
+By default, buckets inherit [global configuration](ais/setup/config.sh).
 However, several distinct sections of this global configuration can be overridden at startup or at runtime on a per bucket basis.
 The list includes checksumming, LRU, erasure coding, and local mirroring - please see the following sections for details.

 ### Checksumming